Excavation Services Cleveland TN

 The dominant soils across the Cleveland area include Emory silt loam in the bottomlands, Sequoia silty clay loam on the hillsides, and Udorthents, the disturbed cut-and-fill soils common in subdivisions built across North and South Cleveland from the 1970s through the 1990s.
 Clay swells when wet, shrinks when dry, and won’t compact into a stable long-term base without the right aggregate and technique.

 Before any excavation, underground utilities have to be located and marked.
-Tennessee law requires a call to Tennessee 811 before digging, and we make that call on every job.
+Tennessee law requires a call to Tennessee 811 before digging, and we make that call on the job.
 Private lines, a buried propane line to a tank, a water line to a barn, an invisible-fence wire, a private septic field, aren’t covered by 811.
 Those are exactly what gets struck on rural Bradley County properties.
 We ask about private installations during the site visit and locate what we can before the bucket goes in the ground.

 Scroll to Top